MM-13/CloudZip/README.md

         !!!OTHERWISE THE SCRIPT WILL PUT ITSELF IN A LOOP AND IT WILL NOT WORK!!!

 6. After this everything will go automatically.
 Also the zipfile will be deleted from your pc

+Please do keep in mind I am still learning / a beginner.